 Yes.
 BurnInTest starts test threads for each CPU, CPU core and Hyperthreaded CPUs.
 This can be seen from the Windows Task Manager (Performance tab).

-V7.0.1000 (or higher) of the device driver should be used with BurnInTest V7.0.
+V7.0.1000 (or higher) of the device driver should be used with BurnInTest V7.x (or higher).
 V6.1.1 of the device driver should be used for BurnInTest V6.0 or earlier.

 Yes.
 For FireWire port testing, PassMark suggest using an External Hard Disk with a FireWire interface and the BurnInTest disk test.